chrisfeller/League_Strength_App/readme.md

 # League Strength

 ### Motivation
 To effectively evaluate international prospects it is first useful to understand the relative strength of the leagues in which they participate.
 In an attempt to quantify the strength of each league throughout the world, I predicted the NBA performance of each international player over the last ten seasons.
-These predictions provide a distribution of the expected performance of a league had all of its player advanced to the NBA.
+These predictions provide a distribution of the expected performance of a league had all of its players advanced to the NBA.
 By comparing the median prediction of each league's distribution, we gain a better understanding of which leagues are stronger than others.

 The resulting league strength ranking provides a rank-ordered list of leagues, in addition to the magnitude of strength difference between respective leagues.